shelbyspees/speesblog/_posts/2015-03-16-enjoy-the-struggle.md

 And dropping buzzwords isn't what makes you good.

 Further, pretending to know things that you don't only slows you down.
-While I understand that it's insanely difficult to ask the right kinds of questions when first encountering a new subject, especially when you're interacting with experts, it's important to dig for information.
+While I understand that it's insanely difficult to ask the right kinds of questions when first encountering a new subject, especially while interacting with experts, it's important to dig for information.

 Don't let your confidence depend on feeling smart.
 Your confidence should be fueled by your efforts.